ManfredasLamsargis/CppMonitor/README.md

-To build a project run build script (requires CMake):
+To build a project run build script (requires CMake).
+For linux:
 ```bash
 ./scripts/build.sh
 ```